AiRisska/AiRisska/README.md

 ### Hi there 👋

+My name is Irina.
+- I'm QA: manual and automatization.
+- I'm also admin Jira
+-

 <!--
 **AiRisska/AiRisska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.